 Madonna of the Meadow - Raphael, 1505

 The teenage years are challenging years for most people, so I am not looking to place blame on others.
-Is it possible though, that the church’s theology influenced the actions or inactions of the people who affected my life during those years.
+Is it possible, though, that the church’s theology influenced the actions or inactions of the people who significantly affected my life during those years.

 A particularly unhelpful belief of that church and many like it is that faith is sort of like an on-off switch.
 That theology goes something like this: Before someone says the right prayer he or she is damned to endure an eternity of burning in hell.
 After saying the prayer, he or she is guaranteed heavenly bliss, regardless of what kinds of choices are made after the prayer.
 Once the prayer is said, keeping the faith is simply about following a list of dos and don’ts to build up enough rewards so that heaven is more comfortable.